ericdai713/Mask_RCNN/README.md

 # training with own dataset (what I use in VRDL HW4)
 ```
+# You can change the path of test dataset in coco.py

 # Train a new model starting from ImageNet weights
 python3 samples/coco/coco.py train --dataset=/path/to/dataset/ --model=imagenet